Works With Live Art Denmark

 Discussion of Torben’s Review of “Live art for børn 1”

-In this new format for performance and discussion that paired African artists with members of Danish institutions, to discuss who has agency about historical narrations of colonized territories, Torben was one of the Danish collaborators.
-He paired up with our own David Sebastián Lopez Restrepo.
+Torben was one of the Danish collaborators we invited to “Colab Copenhagen”, a format for performance and discussion that paired African artists with representatives of Danish institutions.
+The pairs discussed who has agency about historical narrations of colonized territories.
+Torben teamed up with our own David Sebastián Lopez Restrepo.
 Together they reflected issues of (post-)colonialism in the performance “Hot Potato”.
 It can be seen in the beginning of the video below, minutes 0:00 to 7:10.

 About the Artist